The Bloody Road to Catania

 Author : Barrie S Barnes

-This study starts with the landings by XIII Corps on 10th July 1943 (Operation Husky) between Avola and Cassibile, Sicily.
-The advance inland took place along the eastern coastal road on the right flank of the invasion.
-The countryside consisted of winding narrow roads flanked by high hills, this terrain favoured the defenders and the skilful German forces took full advantage of it, making a stand at every opportunity, this cost the assaulting British troops dearly in lives and vehicles as they had to fight for every yard of ground taken.
-Road bridges were held by the Germans to the last man, these focal points were essential to Montgomery’s plan of attack.
-To reinforce the hard-pressed Herman Goering Division, troops of the 1st Fallschirmjaeger Division were air dropped into Sicily on 13th July, these were tough paratroopers who had served in Russia and their inclusion into the German order of battle was a great boost to the defending forces.
-The night these troops were dropped into Sicily so did the paratroopers of the British 1st Parachute Brigade and on to the same landing zone as the German paras.
-Paratroopers of both sides fought it out near a bridge called Primosole, which the British were to capture.
-The British air drop was a disaster, scattering men miles from their objective, few reached the bridge over the Simeto.
-Eventually Primosole Bridge fell to the British paras and they held on in the face of furious counter-attacks by the German paras, tanks and artillery of the Herman Goering Division.
-The 50th Northumbrian Division had great difficulty in fighting their way forward to relieve the men at Primosole and eventually the British paras had to abandon the bridge having suffered enormous casualties.
-The Germans once again held Primosole.
+The Bloody Road to Catania commences with the landings by XIII Corps on 10 July 1943 (Operation Husky) between Avola and Cassibile.
+The inland advance occurred along the eastern coastal road on the invasion's right flank.
+The countryside consisted of winding narrow roads flanked by high hills. this terrain favoured the defence and skilful German forces took full advantage of it.
+Road bridges were held to the last man.
+These focal points were essential to Montgomery's plan of attack.
+To reinforce the hard-pressed Herman Goering Division, troops of 1st Fallschirmjaeger Division were air dropped into Sicily on 13th July.
+These were tough paratroopers who had served in Russia and their inclusion into the German order of battle was a great boost to the defenders.
+The same night the Fallschirmjaegers were dropped into Sicily, the British 1st Parachute Brigade was dropped on to the same landing zone as that of their enemy equivalents.
+Paratroopers of both sides fought it out near a bridge called Primosole, which eventually fell to the British in the face of furious counter-attacks by the Herman Goering Division.
+The 50th Northumbrian Division had great difficulty in fighting its way forward and, despite earlier gains, the beleaguered British paras abandoned the key bridge after sustaining enormous casualties.

-The 50th Division’s supporting armour of the 4th Armoured Brigade arrived at Primosole and at the sight of the approaching tanks the Germans pulled back to the northern bank and waited in defensive positions.
-The advancing infantry of XIII Corps had fought their way forward in the terrible heat and dust, fighting numerous actions as they went, and were in no fit state to mount an attack, but Montgomery would not let them rest as this junction at Primosole was holding up the advance of the entire Eighth Army.
-151 (Durham) Brigade attacked the next day and were cut down like corn before the scythe by the German paras, for three days the vineyards on the south bank echoed to the sounds of battle as the Durhams and Germans fought it out in extreme close quarter fighting.
-Once over the Bridge Montgomery continued the pressure and wanted XIII Corps to press on to Catania Air Field.
-Numerous attacks were pressed forward by XIII Corps, all ended in disaster and the entire corps was held up on the Catania Plain.
+The 50th Division's supporting armour arrived at Primosole and, at the sight of the approaching tanks, the Germans withdrew to the northern bank.
+The advancing XIII Corps, having fought their way forward in terrific heat and dust, were in no fit state to mount an attack, but Montgomery would not let them rest as the vital Primosole junction was holding up the Eighth Army advance.
+The 151st (Durham) Brigade attacked the next day and were cut down like corn before the scythe by German paras.
+For three days the south bank vineyards echoed to the sounds of battle as Durhams and Germans engaged in fierce close quarter fighting.
+Once over the Bridge Montgomery wanted XIII Corps to press on to Catania airfield.
+Numerous attacks were launched, but all ended in disaster and stalemate on the Catania Plain.